santacsj/auction-sniper/README.md

 # auction-sniper
-Following the steps from Freeman and Pryce's great book
+Following the steps from Freeman and Pryce's great book.

-*Note:* Using Prosody instead of Openfire.
+*Note: Using Prosody instead of Openfire.*